Madeleine Stowe: Breakthrough and film career

-In 1994 Stowe was named one of People magazine's "50 Most Beautiful People in the World".
-In 1995, Stowe was chosen by Empire as one of the "100 Sexiest Stars in Film History".
+In 1994, Stowe was named one of People magazine's "50 Most Beautiful People in the World".
+In 1995, Stowe was chosen by Empire magazine as one of the "100 Sexiest Stars in Film History".

+2000-present

 Stowe postponed her acting career in 1996 to concentrate on her family life.
 She settled for several years in a Texas ranch, with her daughter May and husband Brian Benben.
 In 1998, she came back with The Proposition and Playing by Heart, and then The General's Daughter, opposite John Travolta in 1999.
 In 2001, she starred in the science-fiction box office bomb Impostor.
 In 2002, she played Julia Moore in the war film We Were Soldiers with Mel Gibson, and the box office flop action-comedy Avenging Angelo opposite Sylvester Stallone.
 In 2003, she starred in the thriller Octane as Senga Wilson, a single mother trying to save her teenage daughter (Mischa Barton) from a bizarre cult obsessed with blood and cars.

-Recent years

 Stowe's onscreen appearances became increasingly rare in the 2000s, as she focused on motherhood.
-She later stated in an interview : "I never thought, 'I'm retiring,' but I didn't feel that 'thing' revving in me.
-I was much more focused on May.
-It was frustrating at times, but now I see how she's turned out, I wouldn't have it any other way."
 She occasionally appeared in some TV productions, such as Saving Milly, an adaptation of Morton Kondracke's book of the same name, of a woman diagnosed with Parkinson's disease.
 Stowe starred in the not-picked-up Fox pilot Southern Comfort about a woman who takes over her mobster husband's business when he gets sent to prison.
 In 2007, she appeared in the recurring role of Dr. Samantha Kohl in Jeff Goldblum's detective drama Raines on NBC, a mid-season replacement.
 The series was canceled after two months.
 In 2009 she starred in the Lifetime movie, The Christmas Hope.